How to protect your skin from the harsh winter elements

 Did you know that this cold, dry winter weather can have a major impact on your skin care routine?
 Our friends near the Great Lakes are seeing significant amounts of snowfall.
-My friend Lauren in West Seneca, New York has more than five FEET of snow.
 Let’s take a look at the low humidity and frigid temperatures affect your skin.

 - Be gentle on your skin.
 When you dry off after bathing, be sure to pat your skin dry.
 Don’t rub.

-- Always follow your shower or bath with a rich cream layered over body oil.
+- Always follow your shower or bath with a rich body cream layered over a skin softening body oil.

-- Look for cream formulations instead of lotions and fluids for facial hydration.
+- Look for face cream formulations instead of lotions and fluids for facial hydration.

 - Avoid ingredients such as alcohol and sulfates, which will cause more dryness.

 - Be sure to protect your skin in the cold weather.
-Keeping your hands, feet and ears covered is one of the best things you can do for your skin.
+Keeping your hands, feet, and ears covered is one of the best things you can do for your skin.